saraasqalan/reading-notes/class-02.md

 # html text
 **heading and paragraphs**
-HTML has six "levels" of
+HTML has six "levels" of headings:
-headings:
 <h1> is used for main headings
-<h2> is used for subheadings
-If there are further sections
-under the subheadings then the
+<h2> is used for subheadings if there are further sections under the subheadings then the
-<h3> element is used, and so
+<h3> element is used, and so on.
-on.
-To create a paragraph, surround the words that make up the paragraph with an opening <p>
+To create a paragraph, surround the words that make up the paragraph with an opening
-tag and closing </p> tag.
+  <p> tag and closing </p> tag.

 **bold , italic**
 - <b>
-By enclosing words in the tags
-<b> and </b> we can make
-characters appear bold.
+By enclosing words in the tags <b> and </b> we can make characters appear bold.
 The <b> element also represents a section of text that would be presented in a visually different way (for example key words in a paragraph) although the use of the <b> element does not imply any additional meaning.

 - <i>
-By enclosing words in the tags
-<i> and </i> we can make
-characters appear italic.
+By enclosing words in the tags <i> and </i> we can make characters appear italic.
 The <i> element also represents a section of text that would be said in a different way from surrounding content — such as technical terms, names of ships, foreign words, thoughts, or other terms that would usually be italicized.

 **structural and semantic mark up**
-There are some text elements that are not intended to affect the structure of your web pages, but they do add extra information to the pages — they are known as semantic markup
+There are some text elements that are not intended to affect the structure of your web pages, but they do add extra information to the pages they are known as semantic markup
 - <strong>
-The use of the <strong>
-element indicates that its
-content has strong importance.
-For example, the words
-contained in this element might be said with strong emphasis.
-By default, browsers will show the contents of a <strong>
-element in bold.
+The use of the <strong>element indicates that its content has strong importance.
+For example, the words contained in this element might be said with strong emphasis.
+By default, browsers will show the contents of a <strong> element in bold.

 - <em>
-The <em> element indicates
-emphasis that subtly changes
-the meaning of a sentence.
-By default browsers will show
-the contents of an <em> element in italic.
+The <em> element indicates emphasis that subtly changes the meaning of a sentence.
+By default browsers will show the contents of an <em> element in italic.

 - <blockquote>
-The <blockquote> element is
-used for longer quotes that take up an entire paragraph.
-Note how the <p> element is still used inside the <blockquote>
+The <blockquote> element is used for longer quotes that take up an entire paragraph.
+Note how the <p> element is still used inside the <blockquote> element.
-element.
-Browsers tend to indent the
-contents of the <blockquote>
-element, however you should not use this element just to indent a piece of text — rather you should achieve this effect using CSS.
+Browsers tend to indent the contents of the <blockquote> element, however you should not use this element just to indent a piece of text — rather you should achieve this effect using CSS.

 # css
 **what is css do**